 Track drives, airless tires, headlights, and even heated grips are all options for added traction and comfort for the worst of the winter weather, and to provide you with the ability to use your machine over uneven terrain no matter what time of day, or night it is.

-Troy Bilt offers a full 2 year warranty on their snow throwing products which covers both housing and engine defects.
+Troy Bilt has a 2 year warranty on their snow throwing products which covers both housing and engine defects.
 Easy returns and part replacement are part of the deal, especially since the brand name is reputable with most businesses that offer service to these types of products.
 Their customer service hotline is considered to be one of the best in the business as well to help you determine which machine is best for you, and to answer any questions or concerns you have with your purchase.

 Even though Troy Bilt has a solid reputation as a reliable manufacturer of outdoor equipment, a few issues can come up time to time with the machinery.
 No matter how dependable a brand name is, gas-powered engines do require regular maintenance, and part replacements depending on the heaviness of use.